stella-emu/stella/stella/README-GP2X.txt

 ---------------------
 Installation to GP2X:
 ---------------------
-Place files stella.gpe and stella.pro into a chosen directory.
+Place files stella, stella.gpe, and stella.pro into a chosen directory.
 Upon first run, Stella will ask for your ROM directory and snapshot directory.
 Remember that the path to the sd card is '/mnt/sd'.

 -----------